The Department is equipped with several options for elemental analysis of samples.

 Bookings: This instrument is run in automation with open access, there is no need to book the instrument if you wish to use it.

-The Department is equipped with a modern CHNS microanalysis instrument, looked after by Dr Nathan Halcovitch.
+The Department is equipped with a modern CHNS microanalysis instrument that is maintained by Dr Nathan Halcovitch.

 The Vario MICRO Cube can accommodate many sample types.
 This is due to a stable multipoint calibration that is matrix independent, as well as a large weighing range from micro (<1 mg) to macro (up to 800 mg) sample weight.
 It also has a large dynamic range for analysis of element concentration, for example from ppm up to 7 mg carbon or 10 mg nitrogen per sample.
 The instrument is highly automated with an integrated sample feeder for 120 samples.